Etrit Berisha: Empoli

 On 29 August 2023, Berisha joined Empoli on a free transfer.

 He was initially signed as experienced cover for young goalkeeper Elia Caprile, who had joined on loan from Napoli and was expected to start the season as first choice.
-However, following Caprile’s injury early in the campaign, Berisha was promoted to the starting lineup and quickly delivered several strong performances.
+However, following Caprile's early injury, Berisha was promoted to the starting lineup and quickly delivered several strong performances.

 Berisha made his debut for Empoli on 3 September 2023 in a 2–0 away defeat against Juventus, during which he saved a penalty from Dušan Vlahović.
-The following week, Empoli suffered a heavy 7–0 defeat away to Roma, although Berisha was noted for several key saves that prevented an even larger margin of loss.
+The following week, Empoli suffered a heavy 7–0 defeat away to Roma, although Berisha was noted for several important saves that prevented a larger scoreline.

-Despite Empoli’s early struggles, Berisha helped the team regain stability with several clean sheets, including a 1–0 win over Salernitana and a goalless draw against Udinese.
-On 23 October 2023, he produced a standout performance in Empoli’s 2–0 away win over Fiorentina, making seven saves – five of them from inside the box – and earning a match rating of 9.0 from SofaScore, as well as being named man of the match by several outlets.
+Despite the team's early struggles, Berisha contributed to a period of improved stability with several clean sheets, including a 1–0 win over Salernitana and a goalless draw against Udinese.
+On 23 October 2023, he delivered one of his standout performances of the season in Empoli's 2–0 away victory against Fiorentina, making seven saves — five from inside the penalty area — earning a match rating of 9.0 from SofaScore and being named man of the match by multiple outlets.

-Berisha’s standout performances continued as Empoli earned a 1–0 away victory over Napoli, with reports describing him as unbeatable during the match.
+His impressive form continued in Empoli's 1–0 away win over Napoli, where he was widely described as decisive in securing the result.

-After Caprile returned from injury, head coach Aurelio Andreazzoli relegated Berisha to the bench and did not feature him for the remainder of the season.
-He was also affected by a chest injury sustained between 16 March and 25 May 2024, which contributed to his limited playing time, ending the Serie A campaign with 14 league appearances.
+After Caprile recovered from injury, head coach Aurelio Andreazzoli returned him to the starting lineup, relegating Berisha to the bench for the remainder of the season.
+His involvement was further reduced by a chest injury suffered between 16 March and 25 May 2024, concluding the campaign with 14 Serie A appearances.

-With Berisha’s contract due to expire at the end of June but containing an option to renew, reports suggested that Empoli were considering keeping him as an experienced second-choice goalkeeper for the following season, depending on the club’s Serie A status.
-However, despite Empoli retaining their top-flight status, Berisha reportedly declined the renewal offer and subsequently left the club upon the expiry of his contract, becoming a free agent.
+With Berisha's contract due to expire at the end of June but containing an option to renew, reports suggested that Empoli were considering keeping him as an experienced second-choice goalkeeper, depending on their Serie A survival.
+However, despite Empoli securing top-flight status, Berisha reportedly declined the renewal offer and left the club at the expiry of his contract, becoming a free agent.